stevenosse/openpanel_flutter/README.md

 }
 ```

-Add the `OpenpanelRouteObserver`if you want to track navigation
+Add the `OpenpanelObserver`if you want to track navigation

 ## Track event